 What they may tell you:

-Your claim can be settled within a few days
+Your claim can be settled within a few days.
+We say - if you want to be under-compensated, they are probably right.

 What they almost certainly won’t tell you:

-That at this stage it is virtually impossible to know things such as:-
+That at this early stage it is virtually impossible to know things such as:-

 - How long your injuries will last and any possible long-term effects (for example, soft-tissue injuries and scarring often have much longer-lasting effects than you might think)